-It has been fifty-years since the 1967 Boston Red Sox captivated New England and built the foundation of Red Sox Nation but Jim Lonborg’s clutch pitching down the stretch lives on in the memories of Red Sox fans.
+It has been fifty-two years since the 1967 Boston Red Sox captivated New England and built the foundation of Red Sox Nation but Jim Lonborg’s clutch pitching down the stretch lives on in the memories of Red Sox fans.

 Former Red Sox pitcher Jim Lonborg pitched one of the most important games in the history of Fenway Park on the last day of the 1967 season.
 A win over the Minnesota Twins guaranteed the team at least a tie for the American League Pennant but a loss would bring their storybook season to a close.
 The particular challenge of pitching at Fenway Park played a big role in “Gentleman Jim’s” pre-game routine.

 “In 1967 I had pitched better on the road [13 wins] than I had at Fenway [8 wins to that date],” Jim Lonborg recalled recently from his home in Scituate, MA.
 “When Ken Harrelson offered me his room at the Sheraton Boston so I could get a good night’s sleep before the game, I jumped at the chance.
 I figured if I treated it like a road game, staying in a hotel, eating from room service, and walking to the ballpark, it might give me an edge.
 It worked out pretty well.”

 Worked out pretty well is a very large understatement.
 Lonborg held the Twins to three runs over nine innings and executed a perfect bunt to jump-start a five- run Red Sox sixth inning, His 22nd win placed him atop the league in that category and gave the Red Sox their first American League Pennant in 21 years.
 Overjoyed Red Sox fans celebrated the 5-3 victory by carrying Jim Lonborg around the field on their shoulders.